★ Service brochure

 Your logo and colours

-Your existing logo in whatever digital form you have (PNG, JPEG, PDF — all fine).
-Hex codes for your colours if you know them, or a screenshot of your current Facebook page is enough for me to match.
+Existing logo in any format (PNG, JPEG, PDF).
+Hex codes if you know them, or a screenshot of your Facebook page is enough to match.

 A handful of good photos

 Five to ten sharp photos of the club in action — training, match day, presentations.
-Phone photos are perfect.
+Phone photos are fine.
 Used for the home page hero and gallery.

 Some words about your club

-A short bit of text about who you are, where you train, and how to get in touch.
-Either write it yourself or give me a quick brief and I'll draft it for you.
+Short text on who you are, where you train, and how to reach you.
+Write it yourself or give me a quick brief and I'll draft it.

 One person